+SEND Policy

+This document outlines our school guidelines for children with special needs and is available on our website.

+Equality and Inclusion

+At St White's we support children with a wide range of Special Educational Needs.

+The school makes adaptations to ensure all children's needs are met, including:

+- Differentiating the broad and balanced curriculum to ensure that all children are able to access it. - In class support that may be delivered by offering scaffolding i.e. cloze procedures, scribe and slice, sentence starters, mathematical apparatus, purposeful grouping, teaching style;

+- Adult support which may be required although the aim at St White's school is to ensure that all children are encouraged to become as independent as possible in their learning; - Using resources, such as i-pads, laptops, coloured overlays, visual timetables, personal recording devices, ear defenders, focus toys, coloured backgrounds, larger fonts etc;

+- An adapted learning environment where necessary with, for example, less cluttered surroundings to aid concentration, or special seating arrangements to allow children to see or hear more clearly. - Differentiating teaching by, for example, targeted questioning, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud etc. - Support at Play and Lunch times through a targeted intervention, 'How to Play Well'; - Two Anti-Bullying Champions Clare Tilling and Erica Fearn, to address any concerns of children or parents (see 'In School Support').

-SEND Policy This document outlines our school guidelines for children with special needs and is available on our website.
-Equality and Inclusion At St White's we support children with a wide range of Special Educational Needs.
-This is regularly reviewed to evaluate the breadth and impact of the support that is offered and/or accessed by our children.
+Provision is regularly reviewed to evaluate the breadth and impact of the support that is offered and/or accessed by our children.
 The school has a rigorous Assess, Plan, Do, Review cycle that is applied to all areas of school life.
 In the provision for children with SEN, this is also employed.
-The impact of all interventions is assessed every term to ensure that they are being delivered effectively and are being successful in addressing the needs of the child.
+The impact of all classroom provision and interventions is assessed every term to ensure that children are learning effectively and that teaching is being successful in addressing the needs of the child.

 St White's School is committed to making reasonable adjustments, including the provision of auxiliary aids and services for disabled children, to prevent them being put at a disadvantage.
-Thought is given in advance to what disabled children disabled children might require and what adjustments might need to be made to prevent that disadvantage.
-The school is also committed to preventing discrimination, to promote equality of opportunity for disabled pupils and to make every effort to remove barriers to learning.
-Medical Conditions At St White's School, arrangements are put in place proactively to support children with medical conditions such as Type One Diabetes.
+Thought is given in advance to what disabled children might require and what adjustments might need to be made to prevent that disadvantage.
+The school is also committed to preventing discrimination, to promote equality of opportunity for disabled children and to make every effort to remove barriers to learning.

+For more information, please see the Accessibility Plan which is available on the website and by following this link:

+file:///C:/Users/ctilling/Downloads/ACCESSIBILITY_PLAN_2018.pdf ordinated way with the healthcare plan to ensure that they can be supported to make good progress.
+The school has a medical policy which can be accessed here.

+Medical Conditions

+At St White's School, arrangements are put in place proactively to support children with medical conditions such as Type One Diabetes.
 Such children will have Individual Healthcare Plans (IHCP) which will specify the type and level of support required to meet their medical needs.
-Where these children also have SEN, their provision will be planned and delivered in a coordinated way with the healthcare plan to ensure that they can be supported to make good progress.
-The school has a medical policy which can be accessed here.
+Where these children also have SEN, their provision will be planned and delivered in a co-

 Identification of Special Educational Needs

-Challenge, Commit, Conquer and Celebrate